lcompilers/lpython-vscode-extension/README.md

 Say "Y" to the question "Using `*` activation is usually a bad idea as it impacts performance.
 Do you want to continue?".

-This will generate a `lpyth-1.0.0.vsix` file in your current directory, which can then be imported as an extension.
-You can go to extensions in VSCode, click on `...` on the top right, click on “Install from VSIX” and select the VSIX, and done (may require a reload).
-The extension has now been installed.
+This will generate a `lpyth-1.0.0.vsix` file in your current directory, which can then be imported as an extension in VSCode:
+* Go to extensions (on the left)
+* Click on the `...` on the top right
+* Click on "Install from VSIX" and select the `lpyth-1.0.0.vsix`
+* Select the `lpyth` extension in your installed extensions
+* Click on the Settings button -> Extension Settings
+* Search for "lpyth"
+* Change "LPython Language Server › Compiler: Executable Path" to the correct path to the `lpython` binary on your system

+The extension should now work.
+Create a new file `a.py` and put `x = 5` in there.
+The `x` should get highlighted with an error message that `x` is not declared (you have to change it to `x: i32 = 5` to work).

 In the settings for `lpyth` extension: set the path as your binary path.